souzamonteiro/rnnoise-gui/README.md

-# rnnoise_gui
+# RNNoise Noise Remover
-Noise reduction tool using RNNoise and GTK
+Noise reduction tool using RNNoise and GTK.